Lamb Curry Khada Masala 1, Balti Mutton

 The words Khada masala mean 'whole spice'.
 Some people say it means 'un-fried or raw' spices.

-Note: This dish is ideal for a slow cooker.
+The last 5 pictures are of it cooking in a slow cooker.
 Just put everything in and cook on high until it comes to boil and then leave to cook on medium for 6-8 hours.
-See pictures 4 to 9

 1 kg. good quality mutton or lamb leg or shoulder meat, cut into cubes.
 Ask your butcher to cut it for you, leaving the bones in.
 Other meats can also be cooked in the same way.

 2 medium sized onions (300 gm. total), peeled and coarsely chopped

 5 cloves of garlic, whole or roughly chopped

 1 inch piece of fresh ginger, coarsely chopped/grated